linuxdeepin/deepin-diskmanager/application/assets/deepin-diskmanager/disk-manager/en_US/disk-manager.md

 1. On the Disk Utility interface, select a volume group, and click the Resize icon ![space-adjustment](../common/space_adjustment.svg) on the top toolbar.

-2. A resizing interface pops up with all the disks and partitions available displayed.
+2. A resizing interface pops up with all available disks and partitions displayed.
 You can choose to expand or shrink the space.